m68k-atari-mint/bootstrap/README.md

 Bootstrap plan:
 - we need to create three drives:
-	1. Cross compiled binaries (to compile sources natively)
+	1. Cross compiled binaries (hostfs drive with essential tools for running ./configure scripts)
-	2. Natively compiled binaries (to compile sources for the final image)
+	2. Natively compiled binaries (ext2fs image for packages which need to be ./configure'd and/or install'ed natively)
 	3. Final image with only bash, openssh and opkg
 - install to the boot drive:
 	- emutos